netter77/gettingandcleaningdata/README.md

 This Script starts with the assumption that the Samsung data is available in the working directory in an unzipped UCI CHAR Dataset folder.

-The script includes some comments to facilitate you reading it.
+The script includes some comments to facilitate you to understand it.

 You need to have installed the library plyr on your machine.